Explore Peter Laviolette’s game-changing coaching system for the New York Rangers. Discover the secrets behind his tactics for the season.

 With the puck, Laviolette likes to see his defensemen getting active.
 It’s all about a 2-1-2 formation.
 Defensemen might pinch at the blue line, join in on the rush, or even cycle down low.
 They’re expected to be more involved in the offense.
 It’s exciting news for an offensive-minded defenseman like Adam Fox.

 “The sense of direction I think is good for us,” Captain Jacob Trouba said.
 “Already in the first practice, we’re going over offensive zone ideas.
-We went through systems up and down the ice with video.
-[The players] have to implement it, but he’s given us the tools to be successful this year.”
+We went through systems up and down the ice with video. have to implement it, but he’s given us the tools to be successful this year.”

 Now, the neutral zone.
 Laviolette emphasizes tight play in this area.
 He usually employs a 1(First forward pressures puck)-3(2 forwards, a Defenseman)-1(Defenseman.
 It’s similar to what the Los Angeles Kings do.